Tag: Setting Boundaries

 Her complaints were:

-• I don’t feel supported
+• I don’t feel like you have my back

 • I can’t trust you